Estádio da Luz (1954): The construction years

 An adequate terrain, with good accessibility and enough room for future expansion was identified, in the north-east end of the Benfica neighbourhood.
 Being located in the limit between the Benfica and the Carnide neighbourhoods, though, the new stadium was at first known as "Estádio de Carnide".

 It was always the objective of the club to own both the stadium and the terrains, though at first a lease was made on the municipal terrains, with a final buy-out occurring only in 1969.
 The plans for the sports complex had been sketched as early as the late 1940s, by João Simões, a former player for the club.

 Driven by the club's president, Joaquim Ferreira Bogalho, the associates coped with an increased fee for supporting the building costs for the new stadium, offered large donations, and some went as far as to work themselves on the building yard on holidays or weekends.
 There was even a "cement campaign", whereby large quantities of cement bags were offered to the club.

 The works officially started on 14 June 1953.
-Less than two years after, and at a cost of 12,037,683 escudos (USD $70,151), on 1 December 1954 (a national holiday), the 40,000 capacity-crowd filled the stadium for the inaugural match against rivals FC Porto.
+Less than two years after, and at a cost of 12,037,683 escudos (US$70,151), on 1 December 1954 (a national holiday), the 40,000 capacity-crowd filled the stadium for the inaugural match against rivals Porto.

 Improvements

 The stadium at first had a capacity of 40,000, on two continuous tiers, but continued success of Benfica during the 1950s and, especially, the 1960s (the "golden years"), capacity increase was deemed inevitable.

-The first stage of the famous third tier ("Terceiro Anel") was concluded in 1960, and increased capacity to 70,000.
+The first stage of the famous third tier ("Terceiro Anel") was completed in 1960 and increased the capacity to 70,000.
 Flood-lighting had been introduced two years before.

 The third tier was completed in 1985, setting the official capacity for the stadium at 120,000.
 Since there were no individual seats, this number was even surpassed on occasion.
-The 4 January 1987 championship match against Porto, had an estimated attendance of between 135,000 and 140,000, and the final of the 1991 FIFA World Youth Championship, between Portugal and Brazil, had an official attendance of 127,000.
+The 4 January 1987 championship match against Porto had an estimated attendance of between 135,000 and 140,000, and the final of the 1991 FIFA World Youth Championship, between Portugal and Brazil, had an official attendance of 127,000.

-When the stadium was converted to all-seater in 1994, capacity was reduced to 78,000.
+When the stadium was converted to all-seater in 1994, reducing the capacity to 78,000.